-- 3.21 Joint ventures, as broadly defined, refer to collaborative arrangements by which two or more undertakings devote their resources to pursue a common objective. - 3.22 In practice, joint ventures encompass a broad range of operations, from merger-like arrangements to cooperation for particular functions such as research and development ("R&D"), production, or distribution. - 3.23 Section 54(5) of the Act defines a joint venture that constitutes a merger as one that performs, on a lasting basis, all the functions of an autonomous economic entity.
-Joint ventures which satisfy these requirements bring about a lasting change in the structure of the undertakings concerned. - 3.24 A joint venture must thus fulfil the following criteria before falling within the definition of a merger under section 54 of the Act: - It must be subject to joint control: - It must perform all the functions of an autonomous economic entity; and - It must do so on a lasting basis.
+- 3.20 Joint ventures, as broadly defined, refer to collaborative arrangements by which two or more undertakings devote their resources to pursue a common objective. - 3.21 In practice, joint ventures encompass a broad range of operations, from merger- like arrangements to cooperation for particular functions such as research and development ("R&D"), production, or distribution. - 3.22 Section 54(5) of the Act defines that a joint venture constitutes a merger if it performs, on a lasting basis, all the functions of an autonomous economic entity.
+Joint ventures3 which satisfy these requirements bring about a lasting change in the structure of the undertakings concerned. - 3.23 A joint venture must thus fulfil the following criteria before falling within the definition of a merger under section 54 of the Act: - it must be subject to joint control; - it must perform all the functions of an autonomous economic entity; and - it must do so on a lasting basis.